Flint Water Crisis Fast Facts

 January 16, 2016 - The president declines to declare a disaster in Flint.
 Instead, he authorizes $5 million in aid, declaring a state of emergency in the city.
 The state of emergency allows the Federal Emergency Management Agency (FEMA) to step in.

 January 21, 2016 - The EPA criticizes the state's slow response to the crisis and expresses concerns about the construction of the new pipeline to Lake Huron.
-The agency issues an emergency administrative order to ensure state regulators are complying with the Safe Drinking Water Act and are being transparent in their response to the crisis.
 The EPA says it will begin testing the water and publishing the results on a government website.
-An EPA administrator who was notified in June about Flint's high lead levels resigns effective February 1.

-January 22, 2016 - The MDEQ claims the EPA has failed to note the state's multimillion-dollar initiatives to address the crisis, including water testing, distribution of filters and medical care.

 January 27, 2016 - A new federal lawsuit is filed in Detroit against the state, alleging the violation of the Safe Water Drinking Act.